dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

   - sbt
 ---

-# Introduction
+## Introduction

-I was recently involved in projects that had to target multiple Spark versions.
-One of them is LDBC SNB Datagen which targeted Spark 2 and Spark 3 for a while; the other one an internal ETL library that had to run on Spark 3.0 as well as Spark 2.4.
-As a major release, Spark 3 introduced breaking changes, especially for internal use interfaces, on which we depended in a few cases.
-Additionally, Scala 2.12 support has finally arrived, so cross-compilation became important.
-In this blogpost, I am going to show how [`sbt-projectmatrix`](https://github.com/sbt/sbt-projectmatrix) can be utilized for this purpose.
+I was recently involved in projects that had to work on multiple Spark versions.
+One of them is an open-source project that targeted Spark 2 and Spark 3 for a while; the other one an internal ETL library that the team migrated to Spark 3 but also had to support Spark 2 for a longer period of time due to external constraints.
+Spark 3.0.0 finally ditched the archaic Scala 2.11, making it necessary to cross-compile the library for multiple Scala versions.
+While almost perfectly source-compatible, the introduction of Spark 3 also broke the code a few places where we depended on internals.
+Moreover, some libraries don't have an overlapping version range with both Scala 2.11 and Scala 2.12 support, requiring us to use separate versions of these libraries.
+In this blogpost, I am going to show how [`sbt-projectmatrix`](https://github.com/sbt/sbt-projectmatrix) can be utilized for cross-compilation with possibly different set of dependencies and platform dependent shims.

+Disclaimer: `sbt-projectmatrix` is experimental at the time of writing this article.

-# Project skeleton
+## Project skeleton
-The goal is to have a separate assembly jar for the following Spark/Scala combinations:
+I am going to create a separate assembly jar for the following combos:

 - Spark 2.4 / Scala 2.11
 - Spark 3.1 / Scala 2.12
 - Spark 3.2 / Scala 2.12
 - Spark 3.2 / Scala 2.13

-Scala 2.13 is the first Scala version to add support for Java 11 target, which is also supperted by Spark 3.2, so we compile the last target to JVM 11.
+Scala 2.13 is the first version to support compiling to Java 11, which is also supported by Spark 3.2.
+This makes it possible to experiment with Java 11 in the last combo.
 All others are compiled to Java 8.

 I start by creating a project and adding `sbt-projectmatrix` as a plugin.

 `project/plugins.sbt`:
 ```scala
 addSbtPlugin("com.eed3si9n" % "sbt-projectmatrix" % "0.9.0")
 ```

 `sbt-projectmatrix` works by creating subprojects for each combination.
-Each subproject can have a different set of settings, source, dependencies, etc. I start by adding a subproject to contain the main, platform independent code.
-Using the root at `file(".")` will not work, so I create subproject with the same name is the project itself.
+Each subproject may have different settings, sources, dependencies, etc. Let's create the subproject matrix with the same name as the project itself.

 `build.sbt`:
 ```scala